robinfriedli/JXP/README.md

 ## AbstractXmlElement and BaseXmlElement

-AbstractXmlElement is the class to extend for any class you want to persist as an XML element.
-Its default implementation, BaseXmlElement, is instantiated for each XML element in your file when creating a new Context via the DefaultPersistenceManager#getAllElements method, if no class is mapped to the corresponding XML tag name in the JxpBackend.
-It is recommended however that you create your own implementation forAbstractXmlElement which allows you to define a unique id for your element (BaseXmlElement has null as id), which is useful for loading XmlElements more easily.
-Then instantiate your own class by simply mapping your class with the matching tag name and add it to the JxpBackend using JxpBackend#mapClass
+AbstractXmlElement is the class to extend for any type you want to persist as an XML element.
+Its default implementation, BaseXmlElement, is instantiated for each XML element in your file when creating a new CachedContext (as opposed to LazyContext (CachedContext is default), more about that later) via the StaticXmlElementFactory#instantiateAllElements method if no class is mapped to the corresponding XML tag name in the JxpBackend.
+It is recommended however that you create your own implementation for AbstractXmlElement which allows you to define a unique id for your element (BaseXmlElement has null as id), which is useful for loading XmlElements more easily and generally helps with managing and querying XML elements.
+Additionally it obviously allows you to add your methods.
+To make JXP instantiate your own class simply map your class with the matching tag name and add it to the JxpBackend using JxpBuilder#mapClass, you can also add additional classes later using StaticXmlElementFactory#mapClass.

-When extending AbstractXmlElement you need to pass the tag name of your XML element, a Map with all attributes (with the attribute name as key and value as value) and a List of sub elements to the constructor of the super class.
+When extending AbstractXmlElement you need to pass the tag name of your XML element plus optionally a Map with all attributes (with the attribute name as key and value as value), a List of sub elements and / or to the constructor of the super class.
 Your XmlElement should have two constructors; one to create a new XmlElement with the provided values and one to instantiate the XmlElement when loading it from the file, to which you pass the corresponding org.w3c.dom.Element